themostclueless/qeaml.github.io/pages/nwge.md

 developing a small game using SDL2.
 I realized pretty quickly that making the engine at the same time as making the game caused a lot of non-reusable code in the engine's part of the code.
-Eventually, I gave up on continuing development of the game and utilised what little code I could to start a *new game engine*.
+Eventually, I gave up on continuing development of the game and utilized what little code I could to start a *new game engine*.
-(updoot if you get the reference :3).
 By focusing on code reusability, I have a pretty powerful solution I can freely reuse between as many game projects as I wish! *(kind of the whole point of a game engine, no?)*.
 Due to it's bare-bones nature, it supports any kind of game you could imagine.
 As of right now, the best you'll be getting is basic 2D graphics, but if you're insane enough to write your own shaders and everything in between -- anything is possible.

 [Introduction]: https://qeaml.github.io/nwge-docs/INTRO